kthu/Arduino-Projects/TapTapArduino/README.markdown

 Light up a green led when correct [tap code](http://en.wikipedia.org/wiki/Tap_code) is given.
 Uses a piezo buzzer to listen for tap tap codes.

-The default password is "HELLO" which is tapped like this:
+The default password is "HALLO" which is tapped like this:

 .. ...
 . .